 - Lastly, you will have to commission a new architect to undertake your design and pay double.

-Consult professionals today and be willing to pay an agreed fee rather that impose your non negotiable prices.
-Even when architects agree, there are downside to this arrangement.
+Consult professionals today and be willing to pay an agreed fee rather than impose your non-negotiable prices.
+Even when architects agree, there are downsides to this arrangement.
 With the client being the most hit.